pllenggg/project01/README.md

 ABOUT
 ------------
 Jewellist is the online platform where you can browse through Australian jewellery designers products.
-The idea of this project start from a visit to Paddington on a fine Sunday afternoon.
+The idea of this project came from a visit to Paddington on a fine Sunday afternoon.
 There are many designer boutiques along the oxford street and I wondered why I've never known these designer brands before (even though I love jewellery), Australian designers are amazing.

 Therefore, this project is all about "Australian jewellery designer brands and where to find them."